 The Society has a splendid seal adopted by the Cambridge Camden Society in 1844 (larger image here).
 The Ecclesiologist for September of that year commented that readers ‘will perceive that the Society has cemented its corporate existence by the adoption of a new and beautiful seal’.

-Designed by Augustus Welby Pugin ( his ‘AWP’ can be seen under the floral decoration at the foot of St John on the left), the scroll at the bottom was added in 1937 under the supervision of Sir Ninian Comper.
+Designed by Augustus Welby Pugin (his ‘AWP’ can be seen under the floral decoration at the foot of St John on the left), the scroll at the bottom was added in 1937 to the design of Sir Ninian Comper.

 The centre of the seal, beneath rich tabernacle work, shows the Virgin and Child, with an orb surmounted by a cross.
 To the left is St George.
 To the right is St Etheldreda, foundress of Ely in the year 673 and thus the patroness of the diocese in which the Cambridge Camden Society was founded in 1839.
 She holds a staff; beneath her is a shield of three crowns, the arms of Ely.
-Flanking these two figures are St John the Evangelist (to the left) holding a chart of the new Jerusalem, with his symbol of an eagle at his feet, and St Luke, accompanied by the normal winged ox.
-These two evangelists are reckoned as patrons of architecture, and painting and fine arts, respectively.
+Flanking these two figures are St John the Evangelist (to the left) holding a chart of the new Jerusalem, with his symbol of an eagle at his feet, and St Luke accompanied by his symbol of the winged ox.
+These two evangelists are traditionally regarded as patrons of architecture and the fine arts.

-In the outermost panels, are to the left, a ruin, and to the right, its transformation into a fine cross church.
+In the outermost panels are, to the left, a ruin, and to the right, its transformation into a fine cruciform church.
 This transformation can be compared with the first pair of drawings in Pugin’s Contrasts (1836).

-Finally, in the lower part of the seal is the church of the Holy Sepulcrhre in Cambridge, commonly known as the ’round church’.
-The Cambridge Camden Society restored this church in the years 1841-4.
-At the very bottom is an angel holding a scroll bearing the words ‘Quam dilecta’, the opening words in Latin of Pslam 84.
+Finally, in the lower part of the seal is the church of the Holy Sepulchre in Cambridge, commonly known as the ‘Round Church’ which was restored by The Cambridge Camden Society in 1841-4.
+At the very bottom is an angel holding a scroll bearing the words ‘Quam dilecta’, the opening words of Psalm 84.
 Around the seal’s edge is the legend Sigillum Societatis Camdenicae Cantabrigiensis A. S. MDCCCXXXIX (the seal of the Cambridge Camden Society [founded in] 1839).